frc3117/FRC_2020_Robot/README.md

 # FRC_2020_Robot

-The FRC Team 3117 Harfangs Robot Code For The 2020 Competition Infinite Recharge
+The FRC Team 3117 Harfangs Robot Code For The 2020 Competition Infinite Recharge.

 # Component